-In March of 2008, Ross retired from the National Football League after a seven year career as an offensive lineman with the Redskins, Cowboys, Bills, Patriots, and Browns.
+In March of 2008, Ross retired from the National Football League after a seven year career as an offensive lineman with the Cowboys, Bills, Browns, Patriots, and Washington.
 His retirement was triggered by a neck injury that bruised his spinal cord, but his dream had been fulfilled.
 Passion, priorities, and preparation were the active ingredients that led to a performance Ross could be proud of forever.
 His playing days behind him, Ross could honestly look himself in the mirror and know that he in fact had been the best player he could possibly be.

 Ross originally planned for a future in the business world after football.
 Understanding his football career wouldn’t last forever, Ross had interned at several companies and passed several of the tests required for jobs in financial services.
 Ross’ passion for football persisted, however, and he decided to give a career in broadcast media a try while on Injured Reserve with the Washington Redskins in 2007.
 Ross summoned the same principles of passion, priorities, and preparation once again which led to a stellar performance and a new career as a commentator.